jadecobra/python_tdd_exercises/source/classes/test_classes.rst

   the terminal shows passing tests

-* When I make the definition to include parentheses
+* When I make the definition include parentheses

   .. code-block:: python